-- 1. A bachelor's degree from a regionally accredited institution. - 2.
-A minimum undergraduate grade point average of 2.5 on a 4.0 scale.
-Application materials which must be submitted to the School of Graduate Studies include: - 1. an application; - 2. three (3) letters of recommendation; and - 3. official transcripts from all colleges attended.
+2. A minimum undergraduate grade point average of 2.5 on a 4.0 scale.
+Application materials which must be submitted to the School of Graduate Studies include:

+- 2. three (3) letters of recommendation; and - 3. official transcripts from all colleges attended.